Kirsten Greenidge: Baltimore

 Greenidge was commissioned the Big Ten Theatre Consortium to write this play in the spring of 2014.
 After a racial epithet was written on a student's door the entire campus is in social debate about the racial issues taking place in a very contemporary college setting.
-Issues such as microaggressions, "color blindness" and social segregation are talked about in the play by an ethnically diverse cast.
+Issues such as microaggressions, racial color blindness and social segregation are talked about in the play by an ethnically diverse cast.
 Baltimore was workshopped at the University of Maryland, and then produced in February 2016 at Boston University, in a co-production with New Repertory Theatre and the Boston Center for American Performance.

+Greater Good (2019)

+Greater Good was produced by Boston’s Company One Theatre in collaboration with American Repertory Theater and the A.R.T.
+Breakout Series, July 17-Aug 17, 2019.
+The play is staged within a Montessori-inspired private school at the Commonwealth School in Boston, representing systemic flaws such as underpaid teachers, tokenization, and privatization.5 The audience navigates the school building, engaging in scenes of conflict and interacting with artifacts and characters, blending site-specific and forensic storytelling.
+Its structure mirrors Sleep No More and Fefu and Her Friends by splitting the audience into groups that experience scenes in different sequences and styles, ranging from naturalistic to absurdist.

 Critical reception

-The New York Times said Luck of the Irish “feels overburdened and overwritten,” whereas the Chicago Tribune praised it as “riveting and provocative.”
+The New York Times said Luck of the Irish "feels overburdened and overwritten," whereas the Chicago Tribune praised it as "riveting and provocative."

+In “Teenage Motherhood Is Serious, Especially With Baby Bling at Play” in the New York Times, Charles Isherwood critiques Milk Like Sugar's rich, vernacular dialogue and sharply defined characters, which create humor and authenticity.
+However, the pact premise is criticized as implausible and overly schematic, with some scenes slipping into predictable, didactic storytelling.